-- with proven expertise in the specified research field (molecular phytopathology, plant molecular biology, applied bioinformatics, …) preferentially with a strong publication record in peer-reviewed international top journals
+- with proven expertise in the specified research field (molecular phytopathology, plant molecular biology, applied bioinformatics, plant protein/peptide research, …) preferentially with a strong publication record in peer-reviewed international top journals

 - with a PhD in relevant disciplines and preferentially some postdoctoral experience

 - with strong interest in pursuing top-level fundamental research as well as in translational research aspects

 - who is well organized and can work independently, with good social skills and able to interact with researchers from other fields

 - with excellent communication skills in spoken and written English